sstsimulator/sst-macro/docs/developer/developer.md

 ````
 virtual void
-  execute_kernel(ami::AMI_COMP_FUNC func, sst_message* data);
+  execute_kernel(ami::COMP_FUNC func, event* data);

 virtual void
-  execute_kernel(ami::AMI_COMM_FUNC func, sst_message* data);
+  execute_kernel(ami::COMM_FUNC func, event* data);
 ````

 By default, the abstract \nodecls class throws an `sprockit::unimplemented_error`.
 These functions are not pure virtual.
 A node is only required to implement those functions that it needs to do.
-The various function parameters are enums for the different operations a node may perform: computation, communication, or other hardware events.
+The various function parameters are enums for the different operations a node may perform: computation or communication.
 The distinction between computation and hardware is subtle.
 Hardware operations are things like interrupts, device resets, device failures.
 They are not necessarily "kernels" in the standard parlance.

 To illustrate a single example, we show the code that handles the function call